chillfactor032/lightplan/README.md

 ##### Save/Open the LightPlan Files
 LightPlans may be saved and opened in JSON format.
 To Open a previously saved file, issue File > Open Light Plan.
 To save the file you are currently working on issue File > Save Light Plan.

+##### LightPlan Creation Wizard
+A wizard to help in the initial creation of a LightPlan is available in File > LightPlan Creation Wizard.
+This wizard uses the space bar as a hotkey.
+To start the timer, click the space bar once.
+Any other space bar presses will add events at that time stamp.
+Click Done to add the events to the current LightPlan.
+After the events have been added, edit the commands and descriptions to the desired values.

+An example use case:
+ - Load your song in Youtube.
+ - Pause the video to the beginning of the song
+ - Click the play button and space bar simultaneously to start the song and the LightPlan timer.
+ - Press the space bar in time to the song where you want the lights to changes
+ - When finished, click Done
+ - Click Yes on the confirmation dialog
+ - Edit the new events to have meaningful commands and descriptions

 ## Releases
 The current release may be found here:
 [LightPlan v0.93 beta](https://github.com/chillfactor032/lightplan/releases/tag/v0.93)